logo

 resist temptation

+The belief that in-house subject-matter experts and marketing talent are best to create the newsletter is typically the crux of the problem.
 Subject-matter experts and seasoned marketers are often good writers.
-However, anybody responsible for a newsletter’s success needs a good understanding of the newsletter as a medium, in the context of the newsletter-issuer to newsletter-reader relationship.
+Yet, anybody responsible for a newsletter’s success needs a better understanding of the newsletter as a medium in the context of the relationship between the newsletter issuer and intended newsletter reader.

 four brand effects